zero-to-mastery/GameSenshi/README.md

 It is very easy to get started, this project is beginner friendly (everything is in ES6+ !) and a lot of process is highly automated (comprehensive scripts, you can trust someone who made [this](https://github.com/tylim88/Create-Prisma-App/blob/master/template/package.json)).

-Ease of developing is always our top priority, easier and better developing tool is always welcomed and adopted, but that doesn't mean we sacrifice quality, in fact it is the reverse, we make developing easier because we want more time spend on tinkering how to create better website experience(such as [this](https://github.com/zero-to-mastery/GameSenshi/wiki/Form-State-Management)).
+Ease of developing is always our top priority, easier and better developing tool is always welcomed and adopted, but that doesn't mean we sacrifice quality, in fact it is the reverse, we make developing easier because we want more time spend on tinkering how to create better web app experience(such as [this](https://github.com/zero-to-mastery/GameSenshi/wiki/Form-State-Management)).

 In this project, you can expect to be able to write nicer code, apply better implementation, enhance workflow and being critical when picking libraries.